 With sustainability and cost pressures in the spotlight, chemical manufacturers are increasingly seeking to boost efficiency through data-driven decision making.
-Advanced analytics and explainable machine learning offer complementary ways to mine new insights from existing data.
+Advanced analytics and white-box machine learning offer complementary ways to mine new insights from existing data.
 In this post, we'll explore how these solutions deal with the all-too-common problem of asset degradation, specifically focusing on heat exchanger fouling.

 Heat exchangers inevitably foul over time, although the specific rate of fouling differs depending on various factors including temperature and chemical properties.
 Once their efficiency drops below a certain threshold, they are taken offline for maintenance, slowing down production.
 Thus, at a global-scale continuous production facility, even minor heat exchanger fouling can have a significant impact on P&L.